 Creating Your Roller

-Once you have determined what you want to make and who it’s for, it is time to put it all together.
+Once you have decided what you want to make and who it’s for, it is time to put it all together.
 If you are following a recipe, you can just go ahead and begin.
 If you are creating your own blend, you may want to experiment with the essential oils first and make sure the blend smells good first.
 Then all you have to do is drop the essential oils into the bottle, use the funnel to pour in the carrier oil, pop the roller fitment into the bottle, and screw the cap on.
 Remember to label the bottle with what the blend is for, and that’s it!

+You can also check out our recipes section here for more inspiration.
 Post your creations below, we would love to hear about them!